COMSOC-Community/comsoc-website/docs/workshops.md

 # The COMSOC Workshop Series

-The COMSOC workshop series aims to bring together diverse communities, including computer scientists interested in computational aspects of social choice, researchers in artificial intelligence and multiagent systems using social choice ideas for organizing artificial software agent societies, logicians interested in logic-based specification and analysis of social procedures, and experts in social choice theory.
+The central event in the international calendar for the COMSOC community is the COMSOC Workshop, which takes place every other year (with the exception of 2020, due to the COVID-19 pandemic).

+COMSOC is an interdisciplinary, informal, and inclusive event.
+It attracts both computer scientists and economists (and many others), and both firmly established members of the community and newcomers.
+Papers are carefully reviewed, yet the proceedings are informal only, meaning that authors are free to formally publish their work elsewhere.
+Nobody presents more than one paper.

-These workshops occur biannually, with the exception of 2020 due to the COVID-19 pandemic.
-The coordination is managed by a [Steering Committee](#steering-committee).
+The coordination of the series is managed by a [Steering Committee](#steering-committee).

 {% assign sorted_workshops = site.data.workshops | sort: 'year' | reverse %}
 {% for workshop in sorted_workshops %}